flightaware/tohil/README.md

 cp tohil1.0.0.dylib build/lib.macosx-10.6-x86_64-3.8/tohil.cpython-38-darwin.so

-### todo
+### To Do

-a way to pass kwargs thought tohil::eval - done
+* a way to pass kwargs thought tohil::eval - done

-if python is the parent, register a tcl panic handler and invoke Py_FatalError if tcl panics.
+* if python is the parent, register a tcl panic handler and invoke Py_FatalError if tcl panics.
+* the reverse of the above if tcl is the parent if python has a panic-type function with a registerable callback

-This is the old list.
-SOme of this stuff has been done.
+Below is the old list.
+Some of this stuff has been done.
 We probably don't have the same priorities.
 Will update over time.

 In order of priority: